frconor-ebook/meditations/_posts/2025-11-20-the-widows-mite.md

 Haven't they learned to be generous in the course of their lifetime?
 Or to realize that everything we have is a gift?
 St. Paul says, "What have you that you have not received?"
 (1 Cor.
 4:7).

 In teaching young people to be generous, it\'s what they have, which sometimes may be very little, but they also may have a certain amount of money.
-They may have clubs, toys, books that they could give to other people, but they also have their time and their energy.
+They may have clothes, toys, books that they could give to other people, but they also have their time and their energy.

 In teaching them how to be generous with what they have, we\'re putting them on the pathway to happiness.